godotengine/godot-docs/tutorials/2d/custom_drawing_in_2d.rst

 control your drawing ensures that your program runs at the same speed on everybody's hardware.

-In our case, we simply need to multiply our 'rotation_ang' variable by 'delta' in the _process() function.
+In our case, we simply need to multiply our 'rotation_angle' variable by 'delta' in the _process() function.
 This way, our 2 angles will be increased by a much smaller value, which directly depends on the rendering speed.